 Changes can sometimes be made before the start of term, though this cannot be guaranteed.
-You are strongly advised to get in touch with the Deputy Head (Academic) before the start of term if you are rethinking your options.
+You are strongly advised to get in touch with Mr Chart-Boyles, Deputy Head (Academic), before the start of term if you are rethinking your options.